-Place the lamb in a food processor with most of the thyme, chilli, cumin and sumac (reserving a little of each for sprinkling over later), a little salt and pepper and all the pistachios.
+Place the lamb in a food processor with most of the thyme, chilli, cumin and sumac (reserving a little of each for sprinkling over later), a little sea salt and black pepper and all the pistachios.
 Put the lid on and keep pulsing until the mixture looks like mince.

 Divide the meat into six equal pieces and get yourself six skewers.
 With damp hands, push and shape the meat around and along each skewer.
 Press little indents in the meat with your fingers as you go – this will give it a better texture when cooked.

 In one bowl, mix the salad leaves and mint.
 In another, combine the sliced onion with a good pinch of salt and pepper and a squeeze of lemon juice (the acidity will take the edge off and lightly pickle the raw onion).
 Scrunch this all together with your hands, then mix in the parsley leaves.

 Grill the kebabs until nicely golden on all sides.
 Dress your salad leaves and mint with a splash of extra virgin olive oil, a squeeze of lemon juice and some salt and pepper.

 Meanwhile, warm your flatbreads for 30 seconds on your griddle pan or under the grill, then divide between plates and top each with some dressed salad leaves and onion.

 When your kebabs are cooked, slip them off their skewers on to the flatbreads – you can leave them whole or break them up as I’ve done here.
 Sprinkle with the rest of the sumac, cumin, chilli and fresh thyme, and a little salt and pepper.